ingmapping/docker-mapnik-polar/README.md

 exit
 ```

-## How to use/view your generated openstreets-nl tiles
+## How to use/view your generated polar tiles

 Once that you have your tiles exported in a folder directory structure, you can use/view the generated raster tiles using various JavaScript mapping libraries.
 OpenLayers can handle custom projections directly, and Leaflet with the [Proj4Leafletplugin](https://kartena.github.io/Proj4Leaflet/).